mimoduo/mimogear/docs/postcss/utilities.md

 ##List Reset

-The list reset mixin is available to help reset the default styles of lists.
+The list-reset mixin is available to help reset the default browser styles of lists.
 This is used frequently when styling list based navigation components.
-The following example assumes the class of sorted cards is either an ol or ul element.
+The following example assumes the class of sorted-cards is either an ol or ul element.

 **Postcss**